Gus Miller (cricketer)

 Augustus Horatio Miller (born 8 January 2002) is an English cricketer.
 He is a right-handed batsman and right-arm medium-fast bowler who plays for Northamptonshire.

 Career

 Born in Oxford, Miller played for Bedfordshire in the Minor Counties Championship in 2018, Minor Counties Trophy in 2021 and Minor Counties Twenty20 in 2022.
 In October 2021, he signed rookie contract with Northamptonshire.
-In April 2023, he signed a professional contract for the first time by Nottinghamshire County Cricket Club.
+In April 2023, he signed his first professional contract with Northamptonshire County Cricket Club.

 He made his Twenty20 (T20) debut for Northamptonshire against India on 3 July 2022.
 He made his List A debut for Northamptonshire against Hampshire in the 2022 One-Day Cup, on 9 August 2022.
 He made his first-class debut for Northamptonshire against Glamorgan in the 2024 County Championship, on 23 June 2024.
 Miller signed a one-year contract extension with Northamptonshire in September 2024, tying him to the club until the end of the 2026 season.
+In September 2026, he agreed a further year-long deal running until the end of the 2027 season.